honeycombio/happy-o11ydays/README.md

 If this were a heatmap of latency, we'd be looking for what makes some events slower than others.
 Right now, we're just having fun.

 Click the top-left attribute.
-A little menu pops up; choose "Group by field" // TODO: get this right, picture
+A little menu pops up; choose "Group by field."
+(I'd include a picture, but spoilers)

 Look at the GROUP BY box in the query definition, and now that attribute is in there.

 Next, click the "Results" tab to get out of Bubble Up and see the groups.
-// picture of those two

 Notice the table of results underneath the graph.
 Each row represents one value of your attribute.